-The Board requests comments on removal of the obsolete provisions from 35 Ill.
+The Board requested comments on removal of the obsolete provisions from 35 Ill.
 Adm.
 Code 703.280(i) and 703.Appendix A relative to the defunct federal Performance Track program, although USEPA has not yet removed the corresponding obsolete federal provisions from 40 C.F.R.
 270.42(k) and appendix I to 40 C.F.R.
 270.42.
+The Board received no comments in this regard.

-Corrected Citations to Provisions re Protection of Trade Secrets and Confidential Business Information-Sections 727.110, 739.142, 739.151, 739.162, and 739.173.
+Corrected Citations to Provisions re Protection of Trade Secrets and Confidential Business Information-Sections 727.110, 739.142, 739.151, 739.162, and 739.173

 Segments of the hazardous waste regulations reference the Board procedural rules for protection of trade secrets and confidential business information (CBI).
 Many of those citations are wrong and need correction because they are obsolete.
 The Board corrects the obsolete cross-references in this proceeding.

-The Board revised the procedural rules in 2000, and a segment of the revisions involved codifying all of the provisions for protection of trade secrets and CBI in III.
+The Board revised the procedural rules in 2000, and a segment of the revisions involved codifying all of the provisions for protection of trade secrets and CBI in Ill.
 Adm.
 Code 130.
-See Revision of the Board's Procedural Rules: 35 III.
+See Revision of the Board's Procedural Rules: 35 Ill.
 Adm.
 Code 101-130, R00-20 (Dec.
 21, 2000), slip op. at 15.
-Segments of the hazardous waste regulations, however, still cite to former 35 III.
+Segments of the hazardous waste regulations, however, still cite to former 35 Ill.
 Adm.
 Code 120.
 The Board has revised those cross-references as follows: